 This Mango and Cucumber Salad is as easy at cutting up some produce, adding some spices, and mixing it all together.

-If you have trouble pitting/peeling/cutting mangoes, you can pick up this handy tool and check out my advice in this post.
+If you have trouble pitting/peeling/cutting mangoes, you can pick up this handy mango tool.

 East African Mango and Cucumber Salad Recipe